Social

 Basic Policy on Human Rights

-The Mitsubishi HC Capital Group Code of Ethics and Conduct include sections on "Respect for Human Rights and the Environment," and the Code of Conduct states under "Human rights" that "Consistent with the fundamental spirit of respect for humanity, no employee engages in any discriminatory action or human rights violation on the ground of gender, sexual orientation, age, nationality, race, ethnicity, political opinion, beliefs, religion, social status, lineage, illness, or disability."
+The MHC Group Code of Ethics and Conduct includes sections on "Respect for Human Rights and the Environment," and the Code of Conduct states, under "Human rights" that "Consistent with the fundamental spirit of respect for humanity, no employee engages in any discriminatory action or human rights violation on the ground of gender, sexual orientation, age, nationality, race, ethnicity, political opinion, beliefs, religion, social status, lineage, illness, or disability."

-Furthermore, we support and respect international norms concerning human rights, labor, the environment and anti-bribery, including the Universal Declaration of Human Rights, the International Covenants on Human Rights (International Covenant on Civil and Political Rights; International Covenant on Economic, Social and Cultural Rights), the UN Guiding Principles on Business and Human Rights (Ruggie Principles), and ILO Declaration on Fundamental Principles and Rights at Work.
+Furthermore, we support and respect international norms concerning human rights, labor, the environment and anti-bribery, including the Universal Declaration of Human Rights, the International Covenants on Human Rights (International Covenant on Civil and Political Rights; International Covenant on Economic, Social and Cultural Rights), the UN Guiding Principles on Business and Human Rights (Ruggie Principles), the ILO Declaration on Fundamental Principles and Rights at Work, and the Children's Rights and Business Principles.
 We strive to respect the human rights of all stakeholders under these basic principles on human rights.

 Human rights due diligence